jefferyUstc/Captcha-Identifier/README.md

 &emsp;

-Note:this implementation, in some way, is kind of  rough, but effective. hope to motivate your inspiration to do better work.
+Note:this implementation, in some way, is kind of  rough, but effective. hope to motivate your inspiration to do better work. **Code will release later**

 # Description